 Find something that brings you joy and nurtures your inner child.
 If they were sick or sad, try writing them a letter, or pretend they are there in front of you and tell them how sorry you are that their lives were so hard, but that you love them and want them to find new joy and life and you need them to help you enjoy your life now.

-Put aside the sad, painful memories when you are able and make room for some happy memories, even small ones at first.
+Put aside the sad, painful memories when you are ready and able and make room for some happy memories, even small ones at first.
 You deserve it.
 Your inner child deserves it.
 They didn’t ask for the situations they experienced and neither did you.
 Love them, love yourself.